+Raloxifene versus placebo.
 Cardiovascular outcomes were extensively evaluated in the MORE and RUTH trials.
-In the MORE trial, raloxifene did not increase risk for a composite measure of coronary heart disease, including myocardial infarction, coronary death, silent myocardial infarction, sudden death, unstable angina, coronary ischemia, and acute coronary syndrome (RR 0.92; 95 percent CI 0.66 to 1.27).
+In the MORE trial, raloxifene did not increase risk for a composite measure of coronary heart disease, including myocardial infarction, coronary death, silent myocardial infarction, sudden death, unstable angina, coronary ischemia, and acute coronary syndrome (RR 0.92; 95% CI, 0.66 to 1.27).
 Results using a more narrow definition of coronary heart disease events, including coronary death, myocardial infarction, and unstable angina, were similar between raloxifene and placebo.
-Followup in the CORE trial also showed no relationship between the use of raloxifene for 8 years and major cardiovascular events (HR 1.16; 95 percent CI 0.86 to 1.56) or coronary events (RR 1.22; 95 percent CI 0.82 to 1.83).
-He RUTH trial was designed to determine whether raloxifene prevented coronary heart disease among women at high risk for heart disease or with existing heart disease.
-In RUTH, raloxifene showed no benefit in reducing composite coronary heart disease outcomes including coronary heart disease death, non-fatal myocardial infarction, and acute coronary syndrome (RR 0.95; 95 percent CI 0.84 to 1.07) or myocardial infarction specifically.
-Combining coronary heart disease composite measures from MORE and RUTH provides a RR of 0.95 (95 percent CI 0.80 to 1.10; 2 trials; Figure 13).
+Followup in the CORE trial also showed no relationship between the use of raloxifene for 8 years and major cardiovascular events (HR 1.16; 95% CI, 0.86 to 1.56) or coronary events (RR 1.22; 95% CI, 0.82 to 1.83).
+The RUTH trial was designed to determine whether raloxifene prevented coronary heart disease among women at high-risk for heart disease or with existing heart disease.
+In RUTH, raloxifene showed no benefit in reducing composite coronary heart disease outcomes including coronary heart disease death, non-fatal myocardial infarction, and acute coronary syndrome (RR 0.95; 95% CI, 0.84 to 1.07) or myocardial infarction specifically.
+Combining coronary heart disease composite measures from MORE and RUTH provides a RR of 0.95 (95% CI, 0.80 to 1.10; 2 trials; Figure 13).

-Raloxifene did not increase risk of stroke in the MORE or RUTH trials (RR 1.04; 95 percent CI 0.64 to 1.36; 2 trials; Figure 15).
+Raloxifene did not increase risk of stroke in the MORE or RUTH trials (RR 1.04; 95% CI, 0.64 to 1.36; 2 trials; Figure 15).
 In CORE, raloxifene did not increase risk of stroke after 8 years of followup.
 None of the raloxifene trials evaluated transient ischemic attacks.

-Anastrozole and exemestane showed no differences compared with placebo for coronary heart disease events (combined RR 0.76; 95 percent CI 0.41 to 1.49; 2 trials; Figure 13) or stroke (combined RR 0.98; 95 percent CI 0.27 to 2.56; 2 trials; Figure 15).
+Aromatase inhibitors versus placebo.
+Anastrozole and exemestane showed no differences compared with placebo for coronary heart disease events (combined RR 0.76; 95% CI, 0.41 to 1.49; 2 trials; Figure 13) or stroke (combined RR 0.98; 95% CI, 0.27 to 2.56; 2 trials; Figure 15).